andreigavrila/ag.kata.tdd.median/README.md

 For example, in the data set {1, 3, 3, 6, 7, 8, 9}, the median is 6, the fourth largest, and also the fourth smallest, number in the sample. in the data set {6, 7, 8, 9, 1, 3}, the median is 6.5 begin the average of the 2 "middle" values 6 and 7.

+Not to be confused with the average please note the following example: in the dataset {1, 3, 8} the average is 4 while the median is 3.

 The purpose of this exercise is to implement the algorithm that computes the median for an integer array and the associated unit tests.

-Feel free to modify everything (assembly names and structure, class names, method names, code organization, etc.) so that we get a feeling on how you code
+Feel free to modify everything (assembly names and structure, class names, method names, code organization, etc.).